user-3410/user-3410/team_agreements.md

 - **Assertiveness:** Express ideas and opinions directly but respectfully
 - **Confirmation:** Request confirmation of understanding when dealing with complex topics
 - **Patience:** Allow additional time for clarifications when necessary
-- **Documentation:** Follow up important conversations with written summaries to avoid misunderstandings
+- **Documentation:** Follow up important conversations with written summaries to avoid misunderstandings.
+Use AI.

 ## 4. Work Planning and Management